-On average in the wild Bald Eagles live 15-25 years, with record birds living close to 40 years.
+On average in the wild Bald Eagles live 15 to 25 years, with record birds living close to 40 years.

 Bald Eagles mate for life, but will find another mate if something should happen to their first.
 The male and female both aid in nest building which can reach diameters of up to 10 feet.
-Females lay 1-3 eggs, and incubate them for around 35 days until hatching.
+Females lay 1 to 3 eggs, and incubate them for around 35 days until hatching.

 The Bald Eagle was listed as endangered in 1978, therefore gaining protection under The Endangered Species Act.
 Over time their population numbers have rebounded, leading to their delisting in 2007.